 - This software supports collaboration among teams from different locations and handles large-scale commercial projects efficiently.

-- The platform allows complete integration with both ERP systems and project management software, along with accounting applications.
+- The platform allows complete integration with both ERP systems and top construction project management software, along with accounting applications.

 - Advanced customization and visualization options.